 Granted funding of $99,000 by the Department of Local Government & Regional Development

 A financial contribution & donation of land of $23,151 received from the Shire of Mt Marshall

 Granted funding of $5,500 from Telecentre Support Branch for relocation of the Telecentre’s Telecommunications

 - 2003 ~ Building works commenced

-- 2004 ~ “Beacon Central” officially opened by the Honorable Mr Wilson Tuckey & the Honorable Mr Kim Chance on 13/3/2004
+- 2004 ~ The Beacon CRC also know as “Beacon Central” officially opened by the Honorable Mr Wilson Tuckey & the Honorable Mr Kim Chance on 13/3/2004

 - 2008 ~ Beacon Telecentre Bendigo Bank Agency established and opened 28th February 2008

 - 2010 ~ New Community Resource Network established to replace Telecentre Network.
 Official name change to Beacon Central Community Resource Centre 1/7/2010

 - Free access to all government websites and information